Czajnikowski/Czajnikowski.github.io/about.md

 I do iOS since 2010 and mobile since 2005 (Symbian S60).

 Currently I focus on continuously delivering **decoupled UI layers** for iOS apps.
-It's a pretty innovative approach to software development that relies on creating strict border between UI layer and underlying business logic and developing them independently.
+It’s a pretty innovative approach to software development that relies on creating a strict border between UI and underlying business logic.
+Such separation provides freedom to develop both layers independently with very minimal interface in between.

 I firmly believe that such modularisation is a good way to seize a complexity of software projects, scale teams, fill the personnel gaps and it allows teams to build extendable and changeable apps with lots of benefits arising from the specialisation.